[toc]Just three weeks into the 15-week schedule, Showboat pulled the plug on the Atlantic City Fan Xpo (ACFX).

 Millennials remain elusive in Atlantic City

 The quest for millennials is tough in Atlantic City.
 The failure of the expo is not the only experiment gone wrong, either.
-Just a few months after introducing skill-based slots from GameCo, Caesars yanked the machines from its New Jersey casinos, citing lack of return.
+Just a few months after introducing skill-based slots from GameCo, Caesars (now FanDuel) yanked the machines from its New Jersey casinos, citing lack of return.

 Still, it seems the only real, proven driver of new, younger customers to these brick and mortar properties seems to remain New Jersey online gambling for the time being.